pipelight/jucenit/README.md

 This file defines

-- a bound to port 80 and port 443 of localhost public ip.
+- a bound to port 443 of localhost public ip.
 - that redirects requests to "example.com" to the port 8888 of localhost default private ip.

 ## Example (file sharing)